briandipalma/custom-elements-hack-day/README.md

 ```

 It uses the `direction` attribute to decide how to layout its child nodes.
 Either on top of each other (column) or side by side (row).
-Draggable splitters are inserted between the child nodes to allow resizing.
+Inserting draggable splitters between the child nodes allowed resizing.

 We had time to create a floating panel element that you could drag around the web page and which could contain other elements.
-So of course we added one of the elements we created.
+We then added one of the elements we created.

 ```javascript
 var dialog = document.createElement('caplin-floating-panel');